jmakofsk/JacobPortfolio/final-project-part-two.md

         - To address cluttered visuals on the X-Axis → I will reduce labels to yearly markers and add the president names
         - To address the lack of context for other factors that took place in the US → I will add annotations for big events that caused inflation spikes
         - To improve readability → I will pick consistent colors (red for the presidential approval rating, orange for gas, green for food)
-        - I may also add a graph comparing the presidential approval rating to the GDP and will continue to improve my narrative overall
+        - I may also add a chart comparing the presidential approval rating to the GDP and will continue to improve my narrative overall

 ## References
 “Consumer Price Index for All Urban Consumers: Food at Home in U.S. City Average.”
 FRED, 11 Mar.
 2026, fred.stlouisfed.org/series/CUSR0000SAF11.